-Autumn (or fall) is our family’s most anticipated season.
-We love the sights, smells, tastes, and especially the decorations!
-One of our favorite things to do is to make crafts together to decorate our home.
+Fall is our family’s most anticipated season.
+One of our favorite things to do is to make autumn DIY projects together to decorate our home.
 My older kids still enjoy craft projects, especially when they’re centered on a holiday.

-We made these simple, frugal luminaries to add to our fall decor and let me tell you, they are so beautiful at night!
+To celebrate, we made these simple, frugal fall luminaries to decorate our home and let me tell you, they are so beautiful at night.

 Supplies you’ll need: